 Tourist Destinations: Kovalam is actually a combination of three small beaches.
 Out of these, the southernmost beach, named Lighthouse Beach, is the most popular one among the tourists.
 Despite the usual sun bathing and surfing, many marine activities are possible at Kovalam.
-The local fishermen also provide sunrise and sun set cruises in fishing boats.
+Local fishermen also provide sunrise and sun set cruises in fishing boats.
 At Kovalam, many hotels and resorts offer Ayurvedic massage and treatment.
 Yoga centers are also aplenty in Kovalam.
 Among innumerable beach holiday resorts; Kovalam Ashok Beach Resort, Surya Samudra Beach Garden, Somatheeram, Niki's Nest, Cocunut Bay Beach Resort, Uday Samudra Beach Resort, Hotel Samudra etc own private beaches famous for their cleanliness and secluded location.

 Munnar - Panoramic Hill Station

-Tourist Destinations: Travellers can have panoramic view of the verdant surroundings and forested hills from Munnar.
+Tourist Destinations: Travellers can enjoy a panoramic view of the verdant surroundings and forested hills from Munnar.
 One can also walk amongst the numerous tea estates of Munnar and view the entire process of making tea at the Kundale tea plantation.
 Anaimudi (2,695 m), the highest peak in southern India, can be viewed from Munnar.
 The Christ Church is an important tourist place in Munnar.
 The National Adventure Foundation conducts a course on paragliding in Munnar.
 Tourists can also enjoy boating in the lakes in Munnar.

 Alleppey - City of Backwaters

-Tourist Destinations: Punnamada Kayal where the annual Nehru Trophy boat race takes place is a must visit site.
+Tourist Destinations: Punnamada Kayal where the annual Nehru Trophy Boat Race takes place is a must visit site.
 Krishnapuram Temple, the two-storied building of Alappuzha, displays the typical Keralan style of architecture.
 Also the largest mural painting, Gajendra Miksham, is displayed in a museum here.
 Ambalapuzha Temple of Lord Krishna is also a sacred place in Alappuzha.
-Further in the list are: St. Andrew's Church, established by the Portuguese missionaries in Alappuzha; Mullackal Temple, dedicated to goddess Rajarajeswari; Mannarasala Sree Nagaraja Temple where the king of serpents is worshiped; The Chettikulangara Bhagavathy Temple; Kottamkulangara Mahavishnu Temple, Devi Temple, especially during the time of festivals.
+Further in the list are: St. Andrew's Church, established by the Portuguese missionaries in Alappuzha; Mullackal Temple, dedicated to Goddess Rajarajeswari; Mannarasala Sree Nagaraja Temple where the king of serpents is worshiped; The Chettikulangara Bhagavathy Temple; Kottamkulangara Maha Vishnu Temple, Devi Temple, especially during the time of festivals.